-In Germany, saying “Prost!” and clinking glasses together is not only a ‘must’, there are also seriously-taken superstitions around getting it absolutely right.
+In Germany, saying “Prost!” and clinking glasses together is not only a ‘must’, but there are also seriously-taken superstitions around getting it right.

 You must make good, sincere, eye contact with each person as you clink glasses – if not, it’s considered to be bad luck; some even say “Seven years bad sex”(!), and you must never cross arms when clinking glasses - the risks associated with this are less well-known, but it’s probably best to err on the side of caution.

 Whether it’s “Cheers” or “Prost” when clinking glasses the idea is to really mean it.